 There are essentially two ways of becoming a contrarian investor.
 You can either pick individual stocks or pick whole sectors that are beaten up.

 If you’re committed to picking individual stocks, be prepared to spend a lot of time using stock screeners and reading annual reports.
-The contrarian investor is looking for something that represents a catalyst of change.
+The contrarian investor is looking for something that represents a catalyst for change.
 It might be a new CEO, or the introduction of a new product, or anything in between.
 Knowing that significant changes can take years to turn a company around, a contrarian is prepared to hold investments for a long time.
-The contrarian knows that there is a risk of the company eventually going bankrupt as well, but is willing to make that trade off.
+The contrarian knows that there is a risk of the company eventually going bankrupt as well, but is willing to make that trade-off.

-Of course you should.
+Of course, you should.
 We’re always happy to welcome new members into our little club.

 If you can’t wrap your head around the idea of going against the masses, you’re not going to make a very good contrarian.
-Being contrarian will involve things like having an argument with a friend of a friend about the long term viability of Netflix, because you just can’t help yourself.
+Being contrarian will involve things like having an argument with a friend of a friend about the long term viability of Netflix because you just can’t help yourself.
 It’s kind of a lonely existence.

 Taking the concept a little larger, being a contrarian in your life isn’t such a bad thing.
 Instead of blinding believing societal norms like you should always have a car payment or you should get married by the time you hit 30, take a little time and think about whether they’re right for you.
 Independent thought is good.
 Sometimes us contrarians can be guilty of taking it too far; we think too far outside the box.
 Which is worse- thinking too far outside the box?
 Or failing to leave the box in the first place?